 While we love to be invited back, it seems silly not to let everyone enjoy the program each time we visit, particularly since we don’t charge by the number of programs we present, or by the number of students in attendance.

 Is it best to divide our students by grade level?

 Educationally this is a wise decision as it allows me to present age-appropriate content.
 However, from a practical standpoint, we know this is not always possible, nor is it required.
 (Back when I was young and naïve, I thought all school decisions were made based on student need.
 Then I found out that lunch schedules and bus schedules trump everything!)
-Ideal divisions are primary (K-2) and intermediate (3-5), or one grade per assembly (for a full day).
+Ideal divisions are primary (K-2) and intermediate (3-5), or one to two grades per assembly (for a full day).